Common Causes of Fatal Work Accidents in Ohio

 At KNR, we know what to look for to identify all the liable parties and where the negligence occurred n a construction site.
 Our attorneys will investigate the incident, review the employment and job records, and your medical reports, and properly assign liability to those responsible.
 Then our construction accident lawyers will aggressively all the compensation you deserve by building the strongest possible case.

 While the answer to this largely depends on the factors and parties involved, you can usually file a personal injury lawsuit against anyone whose negligence or inaction contributed to your accident and injuries other than your employer.
-Compensation from your employer usually comes for the workers’ comp system, but there are exceptions.
+Compensation from your employer usually comes from the workers’ comp system, but there are exceptions.

 Generally, a person injured at a construction site or the family of a person killed in a construction accident has one year to file a workers’ comp claim and two years from the date of the accident to bring a lawsuit.
 There are exceptions if the injury involves an occupational illness or is not discovered until later, but waiting too long can prevent you from recovering compensation.